spicylemonade/punch/README.md

 ### About punch :bulb:

-It can be kind of easy to forget which bash command do what, for folder creation, we have mkdir, for files cat and touch and for deletion we have rm, and each of them has its own flags and ways to append multiple so why not just have one command do it all.
+It can be kind of easy to forget which bash command do what, for folder creation, we have `mkdir`, for files `cat` and `touch` and for deletion we have `rm`, and each of them has its own flags and ways to append multiple so why not just have one command do it all.

-name inspired by the "touch" command
+Name inspired by the `touch` command

 ## commands:

-#### :ledger: note -> all commands cand be joined together any number of times<br>
+#### :ledger: NOTE: all commands can't be joined together any number of times<br>
 * ex: ```punch <flag(optional)> <file or directory_name>  <file or directory_name> ...```
 * ```sh
   punch ./folder1/ file1.txt file2.txt ./folder2 ./folder3 "to create multiple files and folders"